lulalala/multi_logger/README.md

 ## Usage

+To setup a logger, create an initializer script such as `[Rails.root]/config/initializers/logger.rb` with:

+    MultiLogger.add_logger('mail')

-To setup a logger, create a initializer script like `[Rails.root]/config/initializers/logger.rb`.
-In the script, call `MultiLogger.add_logger(log_name)` to create new logger.
-For example, calling `MultiLogger.add_logger('mail')` will create a log file located at `log/mail.log`.
+This will create a log file located at `log/mail.log`.

-In Rails, you can access the logger by calling `logger.log_name` or `Rails.logger.log_name`.
-For example, calling `logger.mail.debug('42')` will log the message in the mail log.
+Then In Rails, you can log by calling the following:

+    Rails.logger.mail.debug('42')

+The `Rails.` reference can be omitted at the usual places in Rails (e.g. controllers and views).

 Note that log_name must not collide with existing method names in Rails logger, so names such as 'debug' or 'info' can not be used.
 You should try calling `add_logger` in Rails console to test if it is ok or raises an error.